-San Antonio Embraces Hockey, Latino Culture
+San Antonio Hockey Team Embraces Latino Culture

-But leave it to a minor league team with a large Latino population to find a way to cut through the clutter.
+Leave it to a minor league team with a large Latino population to find a way to cut through the clutter.

 That’s who we are, so it’s vital that we represent who our city is and the cultural values that we represent.

-“It was a lot of brainstorming, combined with focus groups and bringing in a lot people, internally and externally, from the Hispanic and Latino community in San Antonio,” said Team Business Operations Ryan Snider.
+“It was a lot of brainstorming, combined with focus groups and bringing in a lot of people, internally and externally, from the Hispanic and Latino community in San Antonio,” said Team Business Operations Ryan Snider.

-Great effort by the AHL club; NHL take notice.
+Great effort by the AHL club.
+NHL take notice.

 Subscribe to Portada's daily Sports Marketing Updates!